professional photographer in san francisco

 For larger wedding ceremonies and evening / weekend / holiday ceremonies

 If you have more than 6 guests or want to get married on a weekend or a holiday, you need to book a space through City Hall Events.
-Prices start at $1000 for 1 hour rental of 4th Floor or mayors Balcony.
+Their package includes private use of either the Mayor’s Balcony or a Fourth Floor Gallery for up to one-hour from Monday through Friday, with the earliest ceremony beginning at 9:00 am and the latest beginning at 3:00 pm.

 WHAT DO WE NEED TO GET MARRIED AT CITY HALL?